Pinchez25/fineract-python-client/fineract/docs/DataTablesApi.md

 Create Entry in Data Table

 Adds a row to the data table.

 Note that the default datatable UI functionality converts any field name containing spaces to underscores when using the API.
-This means the field name \"Business Description\" is considered the same as \"Business_Description\".
-So you shouldn't have both \"versions\" in any data table.
+This means the field name "Business Description" is considered the same as "Business_Description".
+So you shouldn't have both "versions" in any data table.

 ### Example